Panjiri (Panjeeri)

 Serving Suggestions

-Sprinkle some chopped almonds, pistachios, or cashews on top of the Panjiri to add a crunchy texture and enhance the visual appeal.
+Sprinkle chopped almonds, pistachios, or cashews on top of the Panjiri to add a crunchy texture and enhance the visual appeal.

 It can be enjoyed with a glass of warm milk.
 It softens the texture of Panjiri and provides a comforting combination.

-Add some more melted ghee to the panjiri, press the mixture firmly into a baking dish, and refrigerate until it sets.
+Add more melted ghee to the panjiri, press the mixture firmly into a baking dish, and refrigerate until it sets.
 Cut it into small squares or bars, and you have homemade energy bars packed with nutritious ingredients.
 You can also roll it between your palms to make panjiri ladoo.

 You Might Also Like

-Punjabi Panjiri Recipe (Panjeeri)
+Panjiri Recipe (Panjeeri)

 Ingredients